lab1702/lars-script-runner/README.md

 Tiny command line tool that will make sure a list of scripts or other commands are always running.

+If one of the commands exits, with or without errors, this tool will wait 1 second before attempting to restart it.

 ## How to build and test:

     git clone https://github.com/lab1702/lars-script-runner.git